Nicole215/honeylove/README.md

 Under the source section, select the Main branch from the drop-down menu,, leave the folder on root and click save After a few minutes the page will refresh and provide a link to the deployed site Fontawesome
+# Bugs
+In the dev tool preview for mobile both iframes, the video and the google maps, would overlap the fixed navigation bar.
+It did not do so on an actual mobile phone.
+Hoewever, the issue could be fixed be easily fixed using z-index.
 # Credits and contact
 ### Content
 All media used is my own.
 What I know about bees and honey I learned from my father, the senior beekeeper of the family.
 Fonts were taken from Google Fonts.
 Social Media icons were taken from Font Awesome.
 ### Contact
-The address used on the contact page is real and honey can be bought Monday to Sunday.
+The address used on the contact page is real and honey can be bought Monday to Sunday from 8 am to 8 pm.
-# Bugs
-In the dev tool preview for mobile both iframes, the video and the google maps, would overlap the fixed navigation bar.
-It did not do so on an actual mobile phone.
-Hoewever, the issue could be fixed be easily fixed using z-index.